aaron-grau/curic/javascript/readings/client-side-javascript.md

 ## Environment

-We call programs like the browser (Chrome, Safari, Firefox, Internet Explorer) and Node.js **JavaScript runtimes**, or **environments**.
+We call programs like browsers (Chrome, Safari, Firefox, Internet Explorer) and Node.js **JavaScript runtimes**, or **environments**.
-Calling these an **environment** emphasizes that the browser or Node.js exposes functionality that the JavaScript program can access through **APIs**.
+These environments expose functionality that our JavaScript scripts can access through **APIs**.

-For instance, Node.js lets us read files in code we can import through the `require("fs")` module.
-On the other hand, we can use the browser's DOM API (for instance, `document.getElementById("...");`) to find and modify HTML elements in a web page.
+For instance, Node.js lets us read files inside our scripts via the `require("fs")` module.
+Similarly, we can use the browser's DOM API (for instance, `document.getElementById("...");`) to find and modify HTML elements in a web page.

-Neither File IO or DOM manipulation is part of "JavaScript the language", per se.
+Neither File IO nor DOM manipulation are part of `JavaScript`, per se.
 Instead, these are functionalities provided by the environment (Node.js, web browser), and accessed through a JavaScript API.

 ## ES6, Browsers, and You!